Beyond Sparse Rewards: Enhancing Reinforcement Learning with Language Model Critique in Text Generation: Method

 \subsection{Learning with LLM Generated Intrinsic Rewards}

 The current RL frameworks for text generation, such as RLHF \cite{ziegler2019finetuning, NEURIPS2020_1f89885d}, the environment takes the entire generated text as input and returns a scalar score.
 Therefore, the learning typically depends on a sparse reward signal that becomes accessible only upon the generation of a complete sentence.
 We refer to this reward signal as the extrinsic reward $r^\text{ex}$ and we have $r^\text{ex}_{t<T}=0$.
 Our method deviates from the existing approaches by differentiating between the extrinsic reward from the environment and an additional intrinsic reward $r^{\text{in}}$ generated by LLM.
 As shown in Figure~\ref{fig:framework}, within the agent, our framework incorporate an additional critic language model alongside the policy model.
 The task of the critic model is to pinpoint the tokens or segments in the policy's output that directly contribute to receiving the environment's reward.
 The critic model is fed with a task description $D$, a set of few-shot examples $E$, the current state $s$ as determined by the policy model's output, and optionally, the reward $r^\text{ex}$ received from the environment.
 For token at step $t$, if it is part of the identified segment, we assign an non-zero value to the intrinsic reward $r_t^\text{in}$.
 The final reward is defined as the weighted sum of extrinsic and intrinsic rewards: $r(s,a)=\alpha_1 r^\text{ex}(s,a) + \alpha_2 r^\text{in}(s,a)$ where $\alpha_1$ and $\alpha_2$ are hyper-parameters that controls the weight of the reward.
 Note that extrinsic rewards are only non-zero at the final time step, specifically when $t=T$.
-The policy LM is optimized to maximize the combined reward: $J(\theta)^{\text{DRLC}} = \mathbb{E}_{\tau \sim \pi_{\theta}} \Big[ \sum_{t=0}^T \gamma^t (\alpha_1 r^\text{ex} + \alpha_2 r^\text{in}) \Big]$ where the policy model is parameterized by $\theta$.
+The policy LM is optimized to maximize the combined reward: $J(\theta)^{{\modelname}} = \mathbb{E}_{\tau \sim \pi_{\theta}} \Big[ \sum_{t=0}^T \gamma^t (\alpha_1 r^\text{ex} + \alpha_2 r^\text{in}) \Big]$ where the policy model is parameterized by $\theta$.
 The critic LM is frozen during training.
-In our study, we employed the PPO algorithm to train the agent.
+In this work, we employed the PPO algorithm to train the agent.
 However, it's worth noting that our framework is versatile and can also be integrated with other reinforcement learning algorithms, such as Advantage Actor-Critic (A2C) \cite{pmlr-v48-mniha16}.
 An illustration of how rewards are calculated in the sentiment control task is provided in Figure~\ref{fig:sent_process}.
+In subsequent sections, references to PPO specifically denote the use of PPO with extrinsic rewards only.